SaiSindhuja197/mslearn-fabric/Instructions/Labs/06-dataflows-gen2.md

    ![](./Images/fabric24.png)

-1. The step to add the custom column is added to the query and the resulting column is displayed in the data pane:
+1. The step to add the custom column is added to the query, and the resulting column is displayed in the data pane:

    ![Query with a custom column step.](./Images/lak4.png)

 1. Duplicate the existing tab.
 In the left pane, go to the **fabric_lakehouse<inject key="DeploymentID" enableCopy="false"/>** Lakehouse, and then delete the **orders** file.

-### Task 2: Add data destination for Dataflow
+## Task 2: Add data destination for Dataflow

 In this task, you’ll add a data destination for the Dataflow to determine where the ingested and transformed data will be stored for future use.